JeroenBL/ConnectorGenerator/README.md

 🚀

 To request a new feature, create a new issue using the same process as for a bug report.
 Be sure to describe the feature you would like to see added, and explain how it would improve your experience.

-### Code changes

-If you would like to contribute code changes, you can do so by creating a pull request on the repository.
-Be sure to fork the repository and create a new branch for your changes.
-Once you have made your changes, create a pull request and describe the changes you have made and why they are necessary.
-Your changes will be reviewed by the development team, and if accepted, merged into the main branch of the repository.